tjdunlapjr/velma-docs/overview.md

 ## How can I be sure my firmware is secure?

 Microsoft Defender for Firmware will analyze your firmware for these common weakness and vulnerabilities.
-As a device builder, you will have unparalleled insights into the security of your firmware whether you build the firmware ih-house, receive firmware from your supply chain, or engage in hybrid firmware development model (supply chain and in-house development).
+As a device builder, you will have unparalleled insights into the security of your firmware whether you build the firmware in-house, receive firmware from your supply chain, or engage in hybrid firmware development model (supply chain and in-house development).

 ## Next steps